Bachelor of Tourism Management

 The development of the adventure travel industry is paralleled by a growing need for capable adventure tourism managers.
 Local, national, and international governments, businesses, organizations, and communities require tourism experts to help develop, direct, and promote adventure experiences in their villages, cities, regions, and countries.

-Adventure Studies — as a major, minor or concentration within the Bachelor of Tourism Management degree — equips students for these opportunities by offering courses in the following topics:
+Adventure Studies — as a major or minor within the Bachelor of Tourism Management degree — equips students for these opportunities by offering the following options:

 Adventure Studies options